 5. Bake With Rhubarb

-Dice up the veggie and mix it into a batch of cinnamon muffins, or pair it with strawberries and make our mouthwatering crumble.
+Dice up the veggie and mix it into a batch of cinnamon muffins, or pair it with strawberries and make a mouthwatering crumble.

 6. Customize Your Ice Cream